achal126/hashgraph-js/README.md

 # Hashgraph

 This is a [hashgraph](https://en.wikipedia.org/wiki/Hashgraph) implementation written in javascript.
 It is currently in development and not yet ready to be used.
-Most of the functionality documented below does not work yet.
+Most of the functionality described below does not work yet.
 This implementation uses [IPFS](http://ipfs.io) as storage and networking backend.

 The goal of this project is a hashgraph impelementation that can be used in any javascript project that is run on several nodes that require some kind of consensus.
 For example for a replicated log, stock exchange, ledger, state machine, etc.